googleapis/synthtool/synthtool/README.md

 AUTOSYNTH_MULTIPLE_PRS = True
 ```

-Autosynth will create two PRs, with a single commit for each original commit:
+Autosynth creates two PRs, with a single commit for each original commit:
 | PR1 |
 | - |
 | A |